 Topics

-Note: if the imported item is plaintext it's encrypted and then stored in the vault.
+If the imported item is plaintext it's first encrypted and then stored in the vault; already encrypted items are simply copied to the vault, they are not re-encrypted.

 Because your encrypted file is randomly re-written in-place, you must NOT interrupt the change process.
 Do not leave Krypton, do not lock your screen or power-off your Macintosh.
 Doing so will almost certainly lead to irrecoverable data loss.

-After a change passcode action successfully completes, cloud-based Krypton items are automatically pushed up to iCloud Drive (or Dropbox).
+After a change passcode action successfully completes, cloud-based Krypton items are automatically pushed up to iCloud Drive or Dropbox.

 Krypton documents on iCloud Drive (or Dropbox) must first be imported before they can be decrypted and viewed.
 After touching Action and selecting Import From iCloud Drive (or Import From Dropbox)